-For issues local to Astronomy, you can always mail the our firstname.lastname@example.org list.
+For issues local to Astronomy, you should send mail to the email@example.com list.
 You can also drop by the office (CAS 511) or phone 617-353-4884.
 As currently there is only one person manning this list, however, you might have to wait to get help if I (David Bradford) am out of town or unavailable for whatever reason.

 Access to Astronomy Department instructional videos.
 Intended for faculty, staff, and teaching assistants.
 If you think you should be able to access these and you are denied, contact David Bradford.
 (Use your Kerberos information to log in.)